-The application proposes to change the zone category on this property from the Extractive Industrial (M3) Zone to an Extractive Industrial Exception (M3-) Zone.
+The application proposes to change the zone category on this property from the Extractive Industrial (M3) Zone to, in this case, an Extractive Industrial Exception Nine (M3-9) Zone.
 This will permit a quarry operation, in addition to the existing sand and gravel pit operation, and ancillary uses to the operation such as recyclables storage area as a permitted use.
 In this regard, reclaimed materials such as asphalt, concrete and brick may be imported to the property and temporarily stored, with the intent to sell those materials.